 A gentle guide for newcomers

 People of every faith and of no faith gather in living rooms, parks and community centres across Canada — to pray, to learn together, to raise their children, and to serve their neighbourhoods.
-Pick a kind below to see what to expect.
+Pick an activity below to learn more.

 Devotional gatherings